Medical Laboratory Science Program Overview

 Students who graduate from our medical laboratory science program are immediately eligible for Medical Laboratory Science licensure testing rather than having to wait several years to gain the necessary experience to be ready for it.

 With a Bachelor of Science degree and Medical Laboratory Science licensure, you can take advantage of career opportunities across the nation.
-According to the Bureau of Labor Statistics, positions in this field are expected to grow by 11 percent from 2020 to 2030, which is faster than average.
-In 2021, the median annual pay for professionals licensed to work in this field was $57,800.
+According to the U.S. Bureau of Labor Statistics, positions in this field are expected to grow by 5 percent from 2022 to 2032, which is faster than average.
+In 2022, the median annual pay for professionals licensed to work in this field was $57,380.